benjGam/Response-Normalizer/docs/technical-documentations.md

 This component will be responsible of casting `parameters` into real values.
 This process will start when all API call invokation informations are collected by the interceptor.

+## `QueryParametersInterpretor`

+This component will be responsible of casting `parameters` into real values.
+This process will start when all API call invokation informations are collected by the interceptor.
+And right before message interpretation.

 ## `message` field

 This field will be automatically builded by the module, the message autobuilding process will be based on some factors: